lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 ### 6. Integrating Population per Neighborhood and Beds per Neighborhood

-We then joio two tables on neighborhood and borough and get:
+We then join the two tables on neighborhood and borough and get:

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/8.png)

 Since we need to compare each neighborhood's medical care capability with a ratio metric instead of the total number of beds.
 For this purpose, we add two new columns: Intensive Care Bed Per Hundred People and Bed Per Hundred People.

-The dataframe looks like this:
+The DataFrame looks like this:

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/9.png)